 4.9.4 Summary of License Terms

-A copy of the full terms of the WWASL is referenced in Appendix E. A copy of the full terms of the spectrum license is referenced in Appendix F.
+A copy of the UASL template detailing full terms is referenced in Appendix E. A copy of the Spectrum License template detailing full terms is referenced in Appendix F.

-Highlights of the spectrum license are set out below.
+Highlights of the Spectrum License are set out below.